google/testrun/docs/get_started.md

 # Getting Started

-It is recommended that you run Testrun on a standalone machine running a fresh-install of Ubuntu 22.04.4 or 24.04 LTS.
+It is recommended that you run Testrun on a standalone machine running a fresh install of Ubuntu 22.04.4 or 24.04 LTS.

 ## Prerequisites